Engaging the community in the regeneration of Stoke Wharf

 2 min read

-Muse developments is one the UK's leading names in mixed used development and regeneration.
+Muse developments is one of the UK's leading names in mixed used development and regeneration.
 To put the needs of local people at the centre of their designs for Stoke Wharf in Slough, they launched an online planning consultation to give the community a say on proposals.

 For decades, the Stoke Wharf site in Slough, next to the Grand Union Canal, lay vacant and neglected.
 In 2019, Slough Urban Renewal (SUR), and Waterside Places, a joint venture between the Canal and Rivers Trust and Muse Developments announced plans to regenerate the Stoke Wharf area.
 Together they presented plans to: